Sudarshan-gurav/sudarshan-gurav.github.io/README.md

-**Description :  count the occurrences of every word using prepared statement**
+**Description :  Count the occurrences of every word using prepared statement**

 **Backend     : sqlite3**